 The Department of Neurology at the University of North Carolina School of Medicine and UNC Hospitals offer training programs in adult neurology and child neurology.
 Both programs are accredited by the Accreditation Council for Graduate Medical Education (ACGME) and approved by the American Board of Psychiatry and Neurology (ABPN) for board eligibility in neurology or in neurology with special competence in child neurology.

-The neurology residency programs are designed to provide residents with a broad based training in clinical neurology in preparation for careers in either academic neurology or clinical practice.
+The neurology residency programs are designed to provide residents with a broad-based training in clinical neurology in preparation for careers in either academic neurology or clinical practice.

 Professional development of residents is greatly emphasized and each resident is assigned a faculty adviser/mentor at the start of their training.
-Residents meet their advisers throughout the year to review individual progress in the residency program and to discuss their career goals.
+Residents meet with their advisers throughout the year to review individual progress in the residency program and to discuss their career goals.

 Residents follow a structured and comprehensive curriculum focusing on different aspects of clinical neurology and basic neuroscience during their three or four years of residency.
 Residents take the Residency In-service Training Exam (RITE) each year and at least one oral exam each year.
 Residents commonly play the role of the teacher of other residents, medical students, and allied health care professionals.
 Residents are encouraged to engage in scholarly activities during the course of their training.